These 23 toddler activities will give you a little break without leaving that guilty feeling that comes with just handing them a screen!

 I have been having a heck of a time keeping my little one away from screens recently.
 I don’t know if it’s because I’m just so exhausted from 17 months of non-stop breastfeeding and night-time wake ups, but whatever it is, I’ve found myself giving in to a tremendous amount of screen time.

-Resolving to do better, I started searching around for some toddler led activities that don’t involve screens so that he can have fun, but I can get some downtime!
+Resolving to do better, I started brainstorming for some toddler activities that don’t involve screens so that he can have fun, but I can get some downtime!

-Here are 23 toddler led activities for you to try!
+Here are 23 simple and fun toddler activities for you to try!
 Many (if not all) of the supplies are general household items, so you can probably make most of these activities right now!

 Contact Paper Activities

 Whoever first thought of using contact paper to keep a toddler entertained was a genius!
 I’m going to go through a roll a week at this rate!